-SECTION 3.
-Gas Supply and Piping
+SECTION 3 Gas Supply and Piping

-3.1 Gas Supply and Piping
+3.A Gas Supply and Piping

-Gas piping should be supported by suitable hangers or floor stands, not by the appliance.
+Gas piping should be supported by suitable hangers or floor stands, not by the boiler or water heater.

-Mighty Therm2's gas train allows the user to pipe the gas from either the right side or the left side of the unit.
+This units gas train allows the user to pipe the gas from either the right side or the left side of the unit.
 As shipped, the right side of the gas train is capped off, and there is a manual valve on the left side.
 If desired, the manual valve on the left side of the gas train may be moved to the right side, and the cap on the right side may be moved to the left.